adityapb/adityapb.github.io/_pages/about.md

 most of these languages are very low level and need a fair bit of fine tuning to get the optimal performance.

-I believe that having a high level unified language or tools that can seamlessly work on multiple HPC platforms as well as on heterogeneous platforms without users having to write different versions of their code and worry about fine tuning parameters for performance would greatly improve productivity
+I believe that having high level abstractions and tools that can seamlessly work on multiple HPC platforms as well as on heterogeneous platforms without users having to write different versions of their code and worry about fine tuning parameters for performance would greatly improve productivity